 - I booked a sunrise tour of Borobudur through my hostel and didn’t get the name of the tour company.
 While Borobudur was beautiful, the tour had a couple of mishaps.
 Two couples (one French and the other Australian) were on my tour, and both had issues with the company.
 The French couple disputed the price of the tour, saying they were quoted a cheaper price over the phone than the one our tour guide gave.
 The Australian couple got annoyed with the way our tour guide dealt with the French couple and refused to go on the tour as a result.

 - Accommodation: The Hostel

 - I used Surabaya as a rest point between Yogya and Probolinggo.
 Lee, the owner of The Hostel, was very helpful.
 He provided tips on where to stay in Probolinggo and helped book train tickets.
 He also made us breakfast in the morning.
-The dorm was basic, but each bunk had a privacy curtain, which was nice.
+The dorm was basic but clean, and I liked that each bunk had a privacy curtain.